The State of North Carolina has begun its "Safer-At-Home" Phase 2.5.

 You can also text FOODNC to 877-877.
 The service is also available in Spanish by texting COMIDA to 877-877.

 Nonpayment of Rent / Eviction

-On May 30th, the Governor of North Carolina issued an executive order, effectively immediately, for a moratorium on evictions for three weeks.
-Landlords are prevented from assessing late fees.
-The order also requires tenants be given a minimum of six months to pay outstanding rent.
+The Governor of North Carolina’s moratorium on evictions has ended.
+However, the order requires tenants be given a minimum of six months to pay outstanding rent.
 Click here for an FAQ of the executive order.

 The Federal Housing Administration (FHA) has extended its foreclosure and extension moratorium through August 31, 2020, for homeowners with FHA-insured single-family mortgages and tenants in buildings with federally backed mortgages (Fannie Mae and Freddie Mac).
 Click here for more details.

 Fannie Mae and Freddie Mac (the Enterprises) have created online multifamily property lookup tools to allow renters to find out if the multifamily property where they reside has an Enterprise-backed mortgage.
 Under the CARES Act, renters living in a property with an Enterprise-backed mortgage are covered by a temporary eviction moratorium.

 Renters can also call the Fannie Mae Helpline at 877-542-9723, if Fannie Mae backs their building’s mortgage, or the Freddie Mac Helpline at 800-404-3097, if Freddie Mac backs their building’s mortgage.